Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

   - RSI settings: period is fixed to 14; configure only `rsi_overbought` (60–90) and `rsi_oversold` (10–40).
   - Pairs: fixed set, backend uses a documented list (no per-alert selection, no env overrides).
   - Behavior: If any pair crosses into overbought/oversold on the closed candle, a trigger is recorded and emailed.
-  - Supported trading pairs (MT5-suffixed): `EURUSDm, GBPUSDm, USDJPYm, USDCHFm, AUDUSDm, USDCADm, NZDUSDm, EURGBPm, EURJPYm, EURCHFm, EURAUDm, EURCADm, EURNZDm, GBPJPYm, GBPCHFm, GBPAUDm, GBPCADm, GBPNZDm, AUDJPYm, AUDCHFm, AUDCADm, AUDNZDm, NZDJPYm, NZDCHFm, NZDCADm, CADJPYm, CADCHFm, CHFJPYm, XAUUSDm, XAGUSDm, BTCUSDm, ETHUSDm`.
+  - Supported trading pairs (MT5-suffixed): `EURUSDm, GBPUSDm, USDJPYm, USDCHFm, AUDUSDm, USDCADm, NZDUSDm, EURGBPm, EURJPYm, EURCHFm, EURAUDm, EURCADm, EURNZDm, GBPJPYm, GBPCHFm, GBPAUDm, GBPCADm, GBPNZDm, AUDJPYm, AUDCHFm, AUDCADm, AUDNZDm, NZDJPYm, NZDCHFm, NZDCADm, CADJPYm, CADCHFm, CHFJPYm, XAUUSDm, XAGUSDm, USOILm, BTCUSDm, ETHUSDm`.

 **Currency Strength Tracker (new)**
 - What: Triggers whenever the strongest or weakest fiat currency changes for the configured timeframe.